RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 #### record_unique
 syntax: record_unique on|off
 context: rtmp, server, application

-If on appends current timestamp to recorded files.
-Otherwise the same file is rewritten each time new recording takes place.
+If turned on appends current timestamp to recorded files.
+Otherwise the same file is re-written each time new recording takes place.
 Default is off.

     record_unique off;